Biniyam-k/zk-JavaBasic-Structure-Of-Java-Program/README.md

 # JavaBasic-Structure-of-Java-Program

-## public class hello
+## public class Main

-            this creates a class called hello\.
+            this creates a class called Main\.
             all class names must start with a capital letter\. the public word means that it is accessible from any other classes\.